Heat Energy Changes in Chemical Reactions

 Chemicals store energy in their bonds.
 If the products of a reaction store more energy than the reactants, then energy must have been taken in from the surroundings.
 The overall

-amount of energy, however, doesn't change (if this is a closed system) - we know this is true, because energy cannot be created nor destroyed.
+amount of energy, however, doesn't change (if this is a closed system) - we know this is true, because energy cannot be created or destroyed.

-When reactions happen in solution, there are temperature changes that can be observed and can be measured using a thermometer.
+When reactions happen in solution, if there are temperature changes that can be observed they can be measured using a thermometer.

 Reactions that take in more heat energy from their surroundings (than they give out) are called endothermic reactions.
 Examples include: